milaboratory/ptabler/.changeset/young-geese-do.md

 "@platforma-open/software-ptabler.types": patch
 ---

-Add new expressions for floor, round, ceil, and cast operations.
+- Add new expressions for floor, round, ceil, and cast operations.
+- Use infer_schema & schema_override for CSV parsing.